Maulik06/webDev/Lab1/README.md

 # Error Checking

 Expect and account for bad input, and handle it accordingly!
 You can throw "A string describing an error" when given bad input.
-You can read about throwing on the MDN (Links to an external site.)Links to an external site.
+You can read about throwing on the MDN.

-Should throw if data is not of an expected type (Links to an external site.)Links to an external site.: ie, expecting a number and receiving an integer.
+Should throw if data is not of an expected type ie, expecting a number and receiving an integer.

 Should throw if your data is an out of bounds situation; ie: receiving a negative side length for certain values, or data that does not make sense given the requirements of the function.